jielab/penguin/README.md

-# penguin: Polygenic Evaluation of Novel Genome Using Infrastrucutral Nodes
+# penguin: Polygenic Evaluation of Novel Genome Using Infrastructral Nodes

 > ## Ideally, we could see the virus mutation data like below